liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 this works, we'll examine the default `single-approver-definition.xml` file which is included in the Liferay Kaleo plugin.

-The key parts of the workflow definition are the asset that's running through the workflow, the nodes of the workflow, and the transitions between nodes.
-The asset is any kind of asset registered in Liferay: web content, wiki articles, message board threads, and more.
+The key parts of the workflow definition are the asset or workflow-enabled action that's running through the workflow, the nodes of the workflow, and the transitions between nodes.
+Assets are any kind of asset registered in Liferay: web content, wiki articles, message board threads, blogs entries, and even comments, are workflow-enabled.
+Workflow-enabled actions in the portal include Page Revision and  User addition or editing.
 Developers can also create their own assets to use with workflows (see [*Liferay in Action*](http://manning.com/sezov) or *Liferay Developer's Guide* for more information).
 Nodes represent stages of the workflow and there are several types.
 Transitions occur between nodes and indicate what the next node should be.

 Think of workflow as a state machine made up of nodes.
 A node can be a state, a task, a condition, a fork, a join, or a timer.
 Transitions are used to move from